nunit/nunit.analyzers/documentation/NUnit1011.md

 ### Explanation

 In the example above, the test case source is named `MyIncorrectTestCaseSource`, but the test case source is actually named `MyTestSource`.
-Because the names don't match, this will be an issue.
+Because the names don't match, this will be an error.

 ### Fix